CMPUT301F25logout/logout-evently/README.md

 To enable Google authentication for the Android Studio emulator, open the device manager and create a virtual device device.
 Select a device with "Play" (I used Pixel 7 Pro), and install the recommended system image.

-Once installed, run the emulator, and open the Play store, and login to your Google account.
-Now, your emulator is prepared for Google authentication when the app is opened.
+Once installed, boot up the emulator, open the Play store, and then login to your Google account.
+Now, the emulator is prepared for Google authentication when the Evently is opened.

 ## Test build